chongyangwang-song/multi-person_parallel_behavior_recognition/README.md

 **3.We use TensorRT to accelerate the model**

-In tests,TensorRT was four times faster than the Torch model
+In tests,TensorRT model is four times faster than the Torch model